Guardian ad Litem Explained

 Will a GAL Drag Out My Divorce?

-- The GAL process takes time, usually a few weeks
+- The GAL process usually takes time

 Why This Law Matters to Idaho Families